jptweb/IGME-340-Shared/exercises/flutter-02-Themes_and_Buttons.md

-# Flutter ICE 2 - Buttons, Styles and ThemeData
+# Flutter Exercise 2 - Buttons, Styles and ThemeData

 We've explored some basic layout, now let's start with looking at buttons and the Flutter Themeing/Styling system.